Wishing to Go Abroad?

 Student Exchange, Short Courses or Study Abroad: What's the difference?

 If you are unable to find an exchange program that suits your needs, you are free to research universities outside of our exchange partners.
-While UC has some study abroad partners, you are free to research your own options.
+While UC has some study abroad partners, you are also free to research and choose your own university.
 In this instance you will pay tuition fees directly to your chosen university.
 This option is known as study abroad.
 While most of the process for study abroad will be done through your host university, you will still need to submit our online application form for us to keep track of you and assist you in receiving credit at UC for your overseas studies.

 Things to consider